 I’ve seen quite a lot of movies, but I’ve never watched anything which literally made me jump of my seat for its sound effects.
 This film did that.
 Credit goes to Michael Giacchino for the mind-blowing music, re-recording and sound effects.
 CGI effects house Industrial Light and Magic are really good.
 The train crash scenes had the best effects, and was very well canned.
 Cinematography by Larry Fong was excellent.
 As already mentioned, the way the alien was never shown properly in any frame until the climax was brilliant.
 Editing by Maryann Brandon and Mary Jo Markey was perfect.
 The film never dragged.
 Production values by Amblin Entertainment (Spielberg), Bad Robot Productions (J.J.
 Abrams), and Paramount Pictures are excellent.

 Its one of the best movies I’ve watched in recent times.
 It was spooky, freaky and humorous, all at the same time.
 The actors fit the bill perfectly, and did an awesome job.
 I felt that the movie had a message infused into it.
 Plus points are the casting, brilliant screenplay, direction, and the sound effects.
 I cant think of any negatives.
 It’s a film to be watched in a theater.
 I absolutely loved it, I hope you do too.

 PS: The film released about 4 months ago in the U.S, but released just a couple of days ago in India.
-I’ve been waiting all along to go watch it in the theater.
+I’ve been waiting all along to go watch it in the theatre.
 And it was worth the wait!!